DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 ## Cloud Storage scanning

-{{< callout header="Join the Limited Availability!" url="https://www.datadoghq.com/private-beta/data-security" >}}
+{{< callout header="Join the Preview!" url="https://www.datadoghq.com/private-beta/data-security" >}}
-  Scanning support for Amazon S3 buckets and RDS instances is in Limited Availability.
+  Scanning support for Amazon S3 buckets and RDS instances is in Preview.
 To enroll, click <strong>Request Access</strong>.
 {{< /callout >}}

 If you have [Sensitive Data Scanner][6] enabled, you can catalog and classify sensitive data in your Amazon S3 buckets and RDS instances.